Mauitron/StygianSift/README.md

 - Each shortcut remembers your position in that directory
 - Name your shortcuts for better organization
 - Quick-jump between related directories

-## 🖥️ Terminal-based Because Real Programmers Dont Click

-Embrace the command line, mortal!
-Navigate your files with the wild abandon of the caffeinated genius that you are!
-If you need more, summon the terminal within the selected directory to perform more complex commands.
-Return to StygianSift when you're done, no breadcrumbs needed.
-Who needs pointing devices when your coding-pinkies could bench more than you?
-Ask yourself, Why point-and-click when you can type-and-curse?

 ## ⌨️ Customizable Keybindings: Bend the Very Interface to Your Will
 ![image](https://github.com/user-attachments/assets/03fbe400-5a89-4a6c-9fd4-087230c396e4)